shakilmith/documentaion/jpa/jpa-one-to-many-mapping/index.md

 # JPA - one-to-many mapping

 JPA one-to-many mapping is a collection valued association.
-Where one entity is associated collection of other entites (one column of a table will be connected collection of columns of another table.)
+Where one entity is associated collection of other entities (one column of a table will be connected collection of columns of another table.)

 Let's say, we have a Student and a Library (Where many books can be found) entity class.
-So, create one-to-many mapping between tham so that one student can be issued collection of books (Unidirectional way).
+So, create one-to-many mapping between them so that one student can be issued collection of books (Unidirectional way).

 Note: same books can not be issued by many students.
 (I don't know why while writing this article.)

 Follow the below steps to create one-to-many mapping between Student and Library entity class.

 1. Create Student entity or model class in com.company.model package.
-Provide necessary properties (like id, name, age etc.) and annotatev this class by @Entity annotaion as it is a persistence class.
+Provide necessary properties (like id, name, age etc.) and annotate this class by @Entity annotation as it is a persistence class.
-Remember, the id property should be annotaded by @Id annotaion as it is the primary key of the database table.
+Remember, the id property should be annotated by @Id annotation as it is the primary key of the database table.

 <Code code={`